-While technically anyone who is thirteen years of age has achieved the status of Bar/Bat Mitzvah, there are many requirements to become one in modern times.
-As you have read already, there is much that will need to be prepared for the Bar/Bat Mitzvah service.
-However, if a Bar/Bat Mitzvah is to truly become responsible for his/her own Jewish observance, he/she must be educated in order to make good decisions.
+While technically anyone who is thirteen years of age has achieved the status of B'nei Mitzvah, there are many requirements to become one in modern times.
+As you have read already, there is much that will need to be prepared for the B'nei Mitzvah service.
+However, if a B'nei Mitzvah is to truly become responsible for his/her own Jewish observance, he/she must be educated in order to make good decisions.
 Listed below are the education requirements that need to be fulfilled.
 We have an excellent Hebrew School at the Hebrew Tabernacle and these requirements can be met there.